Acupuncture

 Helping You Feel Better, Naturally

 People often come to me when pain or illness is getting in the way of how they want to live.
-Whether it’s physical pain from injury, strain or trauma, or the ongoing discomfort of a chronic condition like arthritis or an auto-immune disorder, they’re usually looking for more than temporary relief — they want to get back to themselves.
+Whether it is physical pain from injury, strain or trauma, or the ongoing discomfort of a long-term condition such as arthritis or an auto-immune disorder, they are usually looking for more than temporary relief — they want to get back to themselves.

-Acupuncture can offer real support, especially when used alongside medical treatments.
-I often work with people undergoing fertility treatment, chemotherapy, post-operative recovery, or managing long-term medication.
-Acupuncture can help reduce side effects, support healing, and ease both physical and emotional tension.
+I also work with people who are going through medical treatment — including fertility treatment, chemotherapy, or post-operative recovery — where acupuncture can help to reduce side effects, support healing, and ease both physical and emotional tension.

 I started to see Lucy just over 7 years ago and initially went for treatment for chronic depression which I have had cycles of since I was a teenager.
 The clinic itself is calming and in an ideal location, and night-time appointments fit in well with my work hours.